Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function

-Before we can address Paris's claims specifically, we need to present background or preliminary material that will allow the reader to decide on their own as to who is correct.
-Ref.\ \cite{kow14} to enable the reader to obtain an understanding of the issues.
-The work begins with a derivation of the complete form of Stirling's approximation for $\ln \Gamma(z)$, which is given as Eq.\ (12).
-This result is
+Before Paris's comments can be addressed, we need to present a brief summary of Ref.\ \cite{kow14} to enable the reader to obtain an understanding of the issues.
+The work begins with a derivation of the complete form of Stirling's approximation for $\ln \Gamma(z)$, which ultimately appears as (12) in Ref.\ \cite{kow14} and is given by

 Usually, the asymptotic series on the rhs of the above statement, which is denoted by $S(z)$ in Ref.\ \cite{kow14}, is neglected and hence, the remaining terms on the lhs become the most familiar form of Stirling's approximation.
 On the few occasions that the series on the rhs is included, only the first few terms are usually given, while the remaining terms are neglected.
 That is, the asymptotic series when displayed is often truncated at a few terms.
-The remainder is often denoted by $ + \cdots$ or by the appearance of the Landau gauge symbol, viz.\ $O()$.
+The remainder is often denoted by $ + \cdots$ or by the Landau gauge symbol, $O()$.
 When this occurs, it is known as a standard Poincar$\acute{\rm e}$ asymptotic expansion.
-However, in order to obtain exact values of $\ln \Gamma(z)$ for any value of $z$, one requires not only all the terms in the above series, but also exponentially subdominant exponential terms that are generally discarded in standard Poincar$\acute{\rm e}$ asymptotics.
+However, in order to obtain exact values of $\ln \Gamma(z)$ for any value of $z$, one requires not only all the terms in the above series, but also all the exponentially subdominant exponential terms that are generally discarded in standard Poincar$\acute{\rm e}$ asymptotics.
 Such terms are said to lie beyond all orders of a standard asymptotic expansion \cite{seg91}.
-The analysis resulting in (\ref{one}) was not intended to be overly original, but to ensure that there were no exponentially subdominant terms in Stirling's approximation so that exactification could be achieved.
+The analysis leading to (\ref{one}) was not intended to be overly original, but to ensure that there were no exponentially subdominant terms in Stirling's approximation so that exactification could be achieved.
 In short, the above statement is a complete asymptotic expansion, but as we shall see later, for only one specific sector in the complex plane.